Los Angeles Child Abuse Defense Attorneys

 - The police committed misconduct during your arrest.

-Work With Werksman Jackson & Quinn LLP
+Work With a Los Angeles Child Abuse Defense Lawyer at Werksman Jackson & Quinn LLP

 The consequences of a conviction for child abuse are severe, often going far beyond the court room.
 Your reputation could be left in tatters.
 Punishments could follow you for years to come.
 Getting the charge against you reduced or dismissed is key to protecting your future.